a2iEditing/deNovo-Detect/README.md

 ### Inputs

 #### ALignment
-The input directory contains alignment (BAM) files.
-Therefore, the program looks for the BAM files within all alignment directories.
+An input directory containing alignment (BAM) files (it may be nested).
 **Note: alignment should be unique.** (non-unique alignment may create unpredicted, algorithm dependent, and biases)

 #### Region file